-Schematic Areas and Irrigation Schedules
+Listing Schematic Areas in the Irrigation Schedule

 The Irrigation Schedule dialog box will open.

+The Command line will prompt: Upper Left Corner.
 Click the upper left corner of the area in your drawing where you wish to place the schedule.
 The schedule will appear in your drawing.

 Be sure to uncheck the boxes for any items in the Schematic Areas section that you don't want to include in the schedule, such as Cost.

-Our Default Schematic Categories
+Our Default Schematic Types

 - Schematic Irrigation: Our Schematic Irrigation tool helps you avoid making continual changes to your irrigation design layout at an early stage.
 Learn which Schematic types to use in certain areas, how to adjust areas, and what tricks you can use to create a quick schematic plan.
 (1 hr)

-- Getting Started with Irrigation F/X: Join us for this webinar to get going with the essential capabilities of Irrigation F/X. We'll show how to navigate through the Irrigation ribbon and build a familiarity with our conceptual-level tools, including Schematic Irrigation.
+Getting Started with Irrigation F/X: Join us for this webinar to get going with the essential capabilities of Irrigation F/X. We'll show how to navigate through the Irrigation ribbon and build a familiarity with our conceptual-level tools, including Schematic Irrigation.
 You'll also learn the basics of adding equipment to a project, placing, piping, sizing, and scheduling.
 (1 hr 8 min)